As an Amazon seller, there are several things you need to keep in mind when setting up your business and one of these is insurance.

-As a minimum, Amazon requires that sellers who have an Amazon Professional Seller account should obtain and maintain commercial liability insurance.
+As a minimum, Amazon insurance requirements state that sellers should obtain and maintain commercial liability insurance.

-- Have a minimum limit of $1,000,000 per occurrence and in aggregate, cover bodily injury, personal injury, and broad form property damage arising out of your products or business operations;
+- Have a minimum limit of $1,000,000 per occurrence and in aggregate, cover bodily injury, personal injury, and broad form property damage arising out of your products or business operations

-- Covers all your available product listings on Amazon.com;
+- Covers all your available product listings on Amazon.com

-- “Amazon.com Services LLC and its affiliates and assignees” should be named as additional insureds in the policy;
+- “Amazon.com Services LLC and its affiliates and assignees” should be named as additional insureds in the policy

 - Insured name must match legal entity name

-- The business insurance provider must give Amazon at least 30 days’ notice of cancellation, modification, or nonrenew;
+- The business insurance provider must give Amazon at least 30 days’ notice of cancellation, modification, or nonrenew

 - The insurance company provider must have global claim handling capability and a financial rating of A- or above by Standard & Poor’s.